rulecom/notifier/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email matthis.stenius@rule.se instead of using the issue tracker.

 ## Credits

-- [:author_name][link-author]
-- [All Contributors][link-contributors]
+- [Matthis Stenius][link-author]

 ## License